 Prospective Graduate Students

 I welcome e-mail from prospective graduate students who want to work with me and encourage you to write early in the process (late spring or summer).
 When you do write, I do want you to have at least a draft statement of purpose that I can read and think about (i.e., your statement can be a crappy first draft but at least it'll form the start of a conversation).
 I have trouble responding to applicants who give a one or two-line version of their proposal and ask if I'm "interested" — I might be, but I also get dozens of these types of short emails and so I need more from you than a few sentences to really respond to.
-If you got a link to this page, that's why.
+If you got a link to this page with a terse response from me, that's why.
+Also, if you're emailing me well into the Fall semester when the December 2020 deadline is looming, there's not much I can really say other than that I look forward to reading your application.

 Entering a doctoral program in anthropology is a tremendous commitment of time and energy on your part and on the part of the university and your graduate advisors.
 You should spend as much time as possible before you apply to programs both articulating why you want to enter a doctoral program as well as trying to understand the strengths and weaknesses of the various programs that you want to apply to.
 At UC Berkeley (as well as at most other institutions), incoming students are selected by a committee of the faculty as a whole.
 Thus, successful candidates should frame themselves in ways that appeals to at least three different faculty as a general rule.
 The days when a single professor chose their individual students is long gone, thankfully.